-We are the fourth largest retail marketer of propane in the United States, delivering approximately 350 million gallons a year to approximately 500,000 customers from over 250 customer service locations in 28 states.
-Our operations extend from coast to coast, with concentrations in the western, upper midwestern, northeastern and southeastern regions of the United States.
+We believe we are the fourth largest retail marketer of propane in the United States, serving more than 650,000 customers from nearly 300 customer service locations in 29 states.
+Our operations extend from coast to coast, with concentrations in the western, upper midwestern, northeastern, and southeastern regions of the United States.
+We are also a wholesale propane supplier in the southwestern and southeastern United States and in Canada, the latter through participation in M-P Energy Partnership.
+M-P Energy Partnership is a Canadian partnership in which we own a 60% interest, engaged in lower-margin wholesale distribution and in supplying our northern U.S. locations.
 We are a publicly traded Delaware limited partnership formed in conjunction with our initial public offering in June of 1996.
-Since the inception of our business in 1989, we have completed 81 acquisitions for an aggregate purchase price of approximately \$549 million, including the transfer by U.S. Propane, L.P. of its propane operations to us for \$181.4 million, plus working capital, in August 2000.
-The U.S. Propane transaction combined five of the nation's 50 largest retail propane operations.
+Since the inception of our business in 1989, we have completed 95 retail propane acquisitions for an aggregate purchase price of approximately \$670 million.